 - 1. Untroduce yourselves

-- 2. Camera on (if possible)
+- 2. Representation (if possible)

+- One person shares screen (if you need to leave and come back to Zoom to enable screen sharing, do that now)

 - 4. Everyone codes

 - 5. Each person talks

 - 6. Share code in Slack thread learn from other groups

 - 7. Solution Low-pressure, welcoming environment: lean in